What Is a Word Tracker?

 Verdict: If you already live in Notion, building a word tracker there keeps everything in one place.
 If you want a dedicated tool that just works without setup, try Authorlytica or Pacemaker instead.

-Best for: Writers who want iOS/Mac-native apps.
+Best for: Writers who want a free, open-source web tracker.

 What it does well: